google/cel-go/README.md

 	env, err := cel.NewEnv(
 		cel.Container("google.api.expr.v1alpha1"),
-        cel.VariablesFromMessageFields(&exprpb))
+        cel.VariablesFromMessageFields(&exprpb.Expr))
 ```
+The above would add all the fields from the Expr type as variables, with names
+that matched the schema, but in lower case.

-NOTES: The names of the types will be the same as the names in the protobuf
+For example, the type Ident (which is one of the feilds in Expr as seen in the
-file, expect all lowercase, with words separated by underscores.

-TODO?
-How to then use these - does this need doccing?
+schema [here](https://github.com/googleapis/googleapis/blob/07244bb797ddd6e0c1c15b02b4467a9a5729299f/google/api/expr/v1alpha1/syntax.proto#L60)) would be added with the name "ident".

+TODO: What if the names are two words (e.g. HiThere)?
+TODO: Document how these can then be used?

 ### Parse and Check